 4.Damage to the Nepali economy: Bitcoin transactions, unlike other banking transactions, are not taxed, so there will be a loss of revenue; additionally, if more Nepalis use bitcoins, the monetary system of Nepal may be affected; and Bitcoin is a highly volatile currency with many ups and downs, which can cause serious problems in the long run.
 The National Reserve Bank of Nepal (NRB) is responsible for ensuring Nepal’s financial stability, and it may have considered bitcoin to be a danger.

-These are only a few of the reasons, in my opinion, why bitcoin is prohibited in Nepal.
+According to GadgetKhabar.com these are few of the reasons why bitcoin is prohibited in Nepal.
 The existing Nepali laws prohibit it, and the central bank believes that bitcoin cannot be effectively controlled, that it may be used for unlawful purposes, and that it would harm the Nepalese economy in the long run.
 The Nepalese government has recently taken tough measures against bitcoin transactions, including arresting people involved in bitcoin mining and possessing large amounts of bitcoin, shutting down Nepal’s largest bitcoin exchange operator, Bitsewa arresting its owners, and even arresting a Nepali politician from a minor party for bitcoin trading.

 To know more about why bitcoin and other crypto is banned in Nepal please visit HERE.